dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     it.
 Otherwise, it may start sending garbage out the world when you are halfway done with configuration.

-  - Before you write to a new Broadcom device (GPIO, UART, SPI, I2C etc), make sure you issue a hardware memory barrier (for us: call `dev_barrier()`).
+  - Before access a built-in Broadcom device (GPIO, UART, SPI, I2C etc), make sure you issue a hardware memory barrier (for us: call `dev_barrier()`).